 To mitigate these vulnerabilities, redundancy in navigation systems is crucial.
 Complementary technologies like inertial navigation systems (INS) and visual odometry are increasingly being integrated to support GPS data.
 INS, which relies on motion sensors to track position changes, provides continuous navigation information during short-term GPS outages.
 Visual odometry uses camera data to estimate the vehicle’s movement relative to its surroundings, further bolstering the reliability of the navigation system.

 Ongoing research and advancements are focused on improving the reliability and accuracy of GPS systems for autonomous vehicles.
 Efforts include the development of multi-frequency and multi-constellation receivers, which use signals from multiple satellite systems to enhance accuracy and resilience.
 Além disso, machine learning algorithms are being employed to predict and correct potential errors in real-time.
-These innovations aim to create a robust navigation framework, ensuring that GPS systems, such as the Protrack GPS tracker, can effectively support the demands of autonomous driving and car fleet management in a GPS business environment.
+These innovations aim to create a robust navigation framework, ensuring that GPS systems, como o rastreador GPS Protrack, can effectively support the demands of autonomous driving and car fleet management in a GPS business environment.

 The Future of GPS and Autonomous Driving